 - GRE scores

 We do not have specific GPA or GRE score requirements.

 Quantitative GRE 158

 |EPI MPH||One college math and one college science||Minimum preferred GPA of 3.0|

 MPH Degree Requirements

-42 credit hours: Includes a thesis and a practicum.
+42 credit hours: Includes a Thesis and an Applied Practice Experience.
 This 42-credit-hour MPH program is offered as:

 A traditional, four-semester format